Charles Manski, Northwestern University and NBER

 Credit market freezes in which debt issuance declines dramatically and market liquidity evaporates are typically observed during financial crises.
 In the financial crisis of 2008-09, the structured credit market froze, issuance of corporate bonds declined, and secondary credit markets became highly illiquid.
 In this paper Benmelech and Bergman analyze liquidity in bond markets during financial crises and compare two main theories of liquidity in markets: (1) asymmetric information and adverse selection, and (2) heterogenous beliefs.
 Analyzing the 1873 financial crisis as well as the 2008-09 crisis, they find that when bond value deteriorates, bond illiquidity increases, consistent with an adverse selection model of the information sensitivity of debt contracts.
 While they show that the adverse-selection model of debt liquidity explains a large portion of the rise in illiquidity, the researchers find little support for the hypothesis that opinion dispersion explains illiquidity in financial crises.

-Greg Kaplan, University of Chicago and NBER; Benjamin Moll, Princeton University and NBER; Thomas Winberry, University of Chicago; and SeHyoun Ahn, Princeton University
+Greg Kaplan, the University of Chicago and NBER; Benjamin Moll, Princeton University and NBER; Thomas Winberry, the University of Chicago; and SeHyoun Ahn, Princeton University

 Kaplan, Moll, Winberry, and Ahn develop an efficient and easy-to-use computational method for solving a wide class of general equilibrium heterogeneous agent models with aggregate shocks.
 Their method extends standard linearization techniques and is designed to work in cases when inequality matters for the dynamics of macroeconomic aggregates.
 The researchers present two applications that analyze a two-asset incomplete markets model parameterized to match the distribution of income, wealth, and marginal propensities to consume.
 First, they show that their model is consistent with two key features of aggregate consumption dynamics that are difficult to match with representative agent models: (i) the sensitivity of aggregate consumption to predictable changes in aggregate income and (ii) the relative smoothness of aggregate consumption.
 Second, the researchers extend the model to feature capital-skill complementarity and show how factor-specific productivity shocks shape dynamics of income and consumption inequality.